 Only submit to agents, editors, and publishers that fit your needs and goals, and demonstrate your thoughtfulness and business savvy by stating why a relationship with you is a win-win.

 If you aren’t sure if it’s a good fit, ask, or state your needs and desires up-front.

 Editors and publishers are always saying “show, don’t tell.”
 A query letter should be crafted to show the great writing skills every author wants to brag about.

 You should have a hook and great segues.

 The order you choose to place those six must-haves is yours to determine.
 Whatever the order, act with purpose and demonstrate craft.

 If you include the six query letter must-haves above and deliver the vital information that the recipient needs in a way that captures her or his attention, you’ll have a much better chance of one of us actually reading and accepting your manuscript.

 Good luck!
 And remember, we love what we do.
 We’re looking for a reason to say “YES!” to you.
 All you have to do is give it to us.

 *A publisher that uses editorial discretion is one that has standards of excellence that must be met before a project/manuscript is accepted.
 Those standards include—but are not limited to—topic, content, writing quality, author platform, and marketability.

-Vanity presses do not use editorial discretion.
+With few exceptions, vanity presses do not use editorial discretion.